Herminio Aquino: Post-political life

 He was the campaign manager and fund raiser for the Aksyon Demokratiko Party.
 He was invited by Raul Roco to be his running mate for the 2004 elections.
 He accepted the offer to run for the position of Vice President of the Philippines.
 However, he gathered less than a million votes and lost to Noli de Castro.

 He returned again to private life and his previous position in business.

 In 2013 elections, he ran for congressman in 3rd district of Tarlac under the Liberal Party.
 However, he placed third and lost to Concepcion Mayor Noel Villanueva.

 He served as the national chairman of Aksyon Demokratiko.

 Personal life and death

 Hermie, as many call him, was married to Ma.
 Victoria Guanzon.
 Their four children are Servillano II, Paolo Antonio, and Ma.
 Theresa Belinda and Ma.
 Camille Corazon.

-Aquino died due to complications from cancer on July 31, 2021 at the age of 72.
+Aquino died due to complications from cancer on July 31, 2021, at the age of 72, more than a month after his half-grandnephew Benigno III died.